Ekimoth/react-global-piece/README.md

 };
 ```

 Since the state it represents is going to be global for the entire tree wrapped by the `PiecefulProvider` component, the returned hook can be called from anywhere inside that tree.
-It returns an array of three elements:
+It returns an array of three elements as shown below:

 ```javascript
 import useUserData from 'your-path-to-the/useUserData';